mitxela/kicad-round-tracks/README.md

 Original copyright Miles McCoo, 2017
 extensively modified by Julian Loiacono, Oct 2018
-updated and repacked as action plugin by Antoine Pintout, May 2019
+multi-layer support and repacked as action plugin by Antoine Pintout, May 2019